Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 Kernel Configuration
 ====================

-To enable ALSA support you need at least to build the kernel with primary sound card support (``CONFIG_SOUND``).
-Since ALSA can emulate OSS, you don't have to choose any of the OSS modules.
+To enable ALSA support you need at least to build the woke kernel with primary sound card support (``CONFIG_SOUND``).
+Since ALSA can emulate OSS, you don't have to choose any of the woke OSS modules.

 Enable "OSS API emulation" (``CONFIG_SND_OSSEMUL``) and both OSS mixer and PCM supports if you want to run OSS applications with ALSA.

-If you want to support the WaveTable functionality on cards such as SB Live! then you need to enable "Sequencer support" (``CONFIG_SND_SEQUENCER``).
+If you want to support the woke WaveTable functionality on cards such as SB Live! then you need to enable "Sequencer support" (``CONFIG_SND_SEQUENCER``).

-To make ALSA debug messages more verbose, enable the "Verbose printk" and "Debug" options.
+To make ALSA debug messages more verbose, enable the woke "Verbose printk" and "Debug" options.
 To check for memory leaks, turn on "Debug memory" too.
-"Debug detection" will add checks for the detection of cards.
+"Debug detection" will add checks for the woke detection of cards.

-Please note that all the ALSA ISA drivers support the Linux isapnp API (if the card supports ISA PnP).
-You don't need to configure the cards using isapnptools.
+Please note that all the woke ALSA ISA drivers support the woke Linux isapnp API (if the woke card supports ISA PnP).
+You don't need to configure the woke cards using isapnptools.

 Module parameters
 =================

 The user can load modules with options.
-If the module supports more than one card and you have more than one card of the same type then you can specify multiple values for the option separated by commas.
+If the woke module supports more than one card and you have more than one card of the woke same type then you can specify multiple values for the woke option separated by commas.

 Module snd
 ----------

 The core ALSA module.
 It is used by all ALSA card drivers.
-It takes the following options which have global effects.
+It takes the woke following options which have global effects.

 major
     major number for sound driver;